Search

 • Headwraps with metallic threads or bold African prints

-• Hybrid wrap + jewelry combos (think gold chain draping the front or a Lion of Judah pin)
+• Hybrid wrap and jewelry combos — gold chain draped at the front or a Lion of Judah pin

 • Africa map earrings in wood or gold